carlmontanari/scrapli/README.md

 ## Todo

-- Make a quick diagram of initial arguments (to scrape/network drivers) and where they "go" -- i.e . comms_prompt_pattern gets stored in `_initialization_arguments`, then passed to and stored as a private arg for some transport classes (for auth setup only), and gets ultimately assigned to the Channel.
-- Add tests for keepalive stuff if possible (steal from ssh2net! :D)
+- Add tests for keepalive stuff if possible
 - Investigate pre-authentication handling for telnet -- support handling a prompt *before* auth happens i.e. accept some banner/message -- does this ever happen for ssh?
 I don't know!
 If so, support dealing with that as well.
 - Remove as much as possible from the vendor'd `ptyprocess` code.
 Type hint it, add docstrings everywhere, add tests